 The strength of an NBA Draft class varies from year to year.
-Some classes are loaded with potential All-Star players like Zion Williamson or LeBron James while others are lucky to produce more than a few role players.
+Some classes are loaded with potential All-Star players like Zion Williamson, Anthony Davis or LeBron James while others are lucky to produce more than a few role players.

 Considering it takes multiple years to truly see how a draft class unravels, it’s hard to generate a label for some of the more recent classes.
-Only time will tell just how good youngsters like Lamelo Ball and Ja Morant become.
+Only time will tell just how good youngsters like Lamelo Ball, Ja Morant, Paolo Banchero or Jabari Smith Jr can become.

 However, 10 draft classes stand above the rest as the best draft classes in NBA history.
 Think you can guess which ones made the cut?